City of Dubuque offices closed Friday for Independence Day

 Jule Transit will not operate any routes on Saturday, July 4, according to a press release.

-The release states that the Dubuque Metropolitan Area Solid Waste Agency landfill will be open for regular hours on Friday, July 3, but will be closed Saturday, July 4.
+Dubuque Metropolitan Area Solid Waste Agency landfill will be open during its regular hours on Friday, July 3, but will be closed Saturday.

 Bunker Hill Golf Course will be open.
 Call 563-589-4261 for more information, including about special events during the week.

-Refuse, yard debris, and curbside recycling will be collected on their regularly scheduled day.
+Refuse, yard debris and curbside recycling will be collected on their regularly scheduled days.

 Call 563-589-4415 for non-emergency issues when offices are closed.